qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 the groups has a significant difference to the others.
 To go further, we would want to identify which group(s) were different.
-For this we would use a **_Post-hoc_ test**, either Tukeys' HSD for ANOVA or Dunn's test (in the PMCMRplus package) for Kruskal-Wallis.
+For this we would use a **_Post-hoc_ test**, either Tukeys' HSD for ANOVA or Dunn's test (in the FSA package) for Kruskal-Wallis.
 This performs a multiple-testing corrected pairwise comparison between each combination of groups to highlight which (if any) are different.

 ```r